Stadio Sant'Elia: History

 Due to disagreements with the new local administration headed by mayor Massimo Zedda and growing safety concerns regarding the venue, Cagliari left Stadio Sant'Elia in the final weeks of the 2011–12 Serie A season, playing the remaining few home games at Stadio Nereo Rocco, Trieste.
 For the 2012–13 Serie A season, Cagliari played its home games outside its home city, at Stadio Comunale Is Arenas in Quartu Sant'Elena, thus ultimately putting an end to its long-standing association with Stadio Sant'Elia.

 However, Cagliari cancelled their contract at Stadio Is Arenas in April 2013 after having safety issues with local authorities all season, which forced them to play behind closed doors in several matches.
 It was announced on 19 October 2013 that Cagliari would return to the Stadio Sant’Elia for the remainder of 2013-14 Serie A season.

 On 1 August 2014, after a deal with the local council, new Cagliari President Tommaso Giulini announced that Stadio Sant’Elia would be expanded to hold at least 11,650 fans for the 2014-15 Serie A season.
 The goal was to reach a capacity of 16,000 (or even 18,000) by 21 December 2014 (home match against Juventus).

 On 24 October 2014, the Provincial Supervision Committee gave the go-ahead for opening Curva Sud which has a capacity of 4,000 seats.
 Thus, it was expected that the stadium would have a total capacity of 16,000 when Cagliari Calcio took on AC Milan on 29 October.

 On 18 December 2015, Cagliari Calcio presented a project of a new stadium which would have a capacity of 21,000, shops, and a restaurant.
 The project was approved by the local council on 21 February 2017 and by the region on 1 March 2017.
 Work started in April 2017 and the new stadium will be completed by 2021.
 From 2017, Cagliari played at the provisional Sardegna Arena until construction was completed and name changed to Unipol Domus.

+In July 2022, Cagliari Calcio presented the final project for the new stadium to the Municipality of Cagliari.
+The completion date is aimed for the start of the 2025–26 season.
+On 21 December 2022, the cost of the project was estimated at €157.4m.
+The Regional Council of Sardinia will provide €50m in funding.